thomasorb/learning-machines/README.md

 # data_analysis_memos

-Memorandums on data analysis for SITELLE
+Memorandums on data analysis for SITELLE written in Jupyter (http://jupyter.org/)